chrisvwx/LLLplus.jl/README.md

 be simple updates of one of the current techniques to include BLAS functions, or something like BKZ [4] reduction, which is used to break crypto systems.
-Once a new technique is available, it can be added directly to this package, or included just in the tests via something like 'Pkg.add("NewLR"); using NewLR' in 'benchmarks/perftest.jl'.
+Once a new technique is available, it can be added directly to this package, or included in the tests via something like `Pkg.add("NewLR"); using NewLR` in `benchmarks/perftest.jl`, followed by appropriate changes to `lrtest.jl`.

 Possible future improvements include:
 * Add Block-Korkin-Zolotarev lattice redution, with improvements